Stina Nordenstam: Musical style

 Nordenstam's voice was called "delicate", "serious", and "plucky" by Autostraddle.
 The Irish Times described Nordenstam's voice as "childlike" with "hushed and fragile" tones and a "soft and gentle" timbre, contrasting it with her "mighty and immeasurable" sound.
 Her voice was described by Adam Brent Houghtaling, author of This Will End in Tears: The Miserablist Guide to Music, as "very fragile" and "wispy", and he stated that her music "melds a lot of jazz and folk and ambient pop all together".
 Her music has also been described as avant-pop.
 Sally Shapiro has listed Nordenstam as an influence on her music.

+Personal life

+In a 2013 interview, Nordenstam revealed that she was diagnosed with autism.